Johannis de Rijke: Kiso Delta Regulation and Kiso Lock

-Kiso Lock Construction

-The alteration of the confluence points of the Kiso River and the Nagara River consequentially disrupted the direct shipping route between these rivers.
-The resultant disparity in water levels between the two rivers rendered a simple crossing infeasible.
-To address this issue, the construction of a lock was proposed as the optimal solution.
-This lock, pivotal in facilitating navigation, was built over a decade, from 1892 to 1902.
-Upon its completion in 1902, it witnessed substantial usage, with 20,000 ships passing through it that year.
+The alteration of the confluences of the Kiso River and the Nagara River implemented during the works disrupted the direct shipping route between the rivers, with the difference in water levels between them making navigation impossible.
+To address this issue, de Rijke proposed the construction of a lock.
+Construction of the lock commenced in 1892, and upon its completion in 1902, 20,000 ships passed through it.
 However, as shipping technology progressed and vessel sizes increased, the lock's relevance diminished due to its limited dimensions of 5.5 x 36 metres.

-Presently, the lock is situated within the Sendohira River Park, where it stands as a monument commemorating this engineering feat.
+The location of the lock is now the Sendohira River Park, where it stands as a monument commemorating the overall Kiso works.
 A statue of de Rijke is located near the site.